Jonnathangte68/soft--media-player/README.md

   - Investigate and add support to missing formats.
   - Add a chromecast functionallity and make it intuitive.
   - Add options to interact with OS like reproduce everyday at 3am on the morning.
+  - Add public content without copyright like memes, movies, podcast and music recommended to the user.

 # License